-Learning about concept that revolves around sustainability is a great way to implement it into your mind-set.
+Learning about the concepts that revolves around sustainability is a great way to implement it into your mindset.
 The only way forward as a human race is to start being sustainable, not only for the plants, wildlife and environment but also for the human race itself.
 To achieve this it is vital to think about everything you buy, use and effect in a sustainable aspect.
 Cradle to cradle is a great way to achieve this.
-Whenever you make a decision think ‘Cradle to cradle’ and you will be doing a better job at being sustainable and here is why.
+Whenever you make a decision think ‘Cradle to cradle’ and you will be doing a better job at being a sustainable, environmental individual and here is why.

 So, what is ‘cradle to cradle’?

 Cradle to cradle is an approach to all products and systems that takes place from their concept to their end of life.
-The approach is to implement the thought of the whole life of the product to ensure sustainability is implemented.
-This is to include where the materials are sourced, how they are sourced, where the product comes from, how is it made and what happens to it at the end of its usable life.
-The meaning of ‘cradle to cradle’ is that the product will not have an end of life due to it being reused, remanufacture or even recycled in some way instead of going to landfill and becoming waste.
+The approach is to implement the thought of the whole life of the product to ensure sustainability is implemented throughout.
+This is to include where the materials are sourced, how they are sourced, where the product comes from, how it is made and what happens to it at the end of its usable life.
+The meaning of ‘cradle to cradle’ is that the product will not be discarded and in fact have an end of life plan where it will be reused, remanufacture or even recycled in some way instead of going to landfill and becoming waste.
 This method looks at the whole life of the product tying it with sustainability and preventing a negative ethical & environmental impact.

 In an ideal world a product will be used indefinitely but this is often not the case.
 Therefore, a huge goal of cradle to cradle in my opinion is the end of life plan for the material and preventing the material going to landfill.
-Instead the materials that make up the product or the product itself can be upcycled into another system before the materials are stripped and reprocessed to their raw form for reuse.
+Instead the materials that make up the product can be upcycled into another system before the materials are stripped and reprocessed to their raw form for reuse.
 However, it is important that to achieve this the energy and materials involved in this process of upcycling or recycling a product is not greater than that of a new product and has a lessened negative impact.
-Finally, if this cannot be achieved, ensuring the final product is biodegradable can be an alternative option for the end of its life.
+Finally, if this cannot be achieved, ensuring the final product is biodegradable, compostable or fully recyable at the end of its life can be an alternative.

 Another term or view of ‘cradle to cradle’ is regenerative design.
 This creates a sustainable system through revitalising the original resources of energy and material, whilst meeting the current needs of society with integration of the environment.
 Cradle to cradle should apply to everyone who will be buying a product but mostly to anyone who is creating anything.
 If you are creating a product in any form, you should think about its whole life and how future generations will have to deal with it when it is not usable any more.